RunestoneInteractive/httlads/_sources/Statistics/cs2_business_across_years.rst

 .. fillintheblank:: q1_p3_sab

-      What is the name of the country with the largest positive change in their ease of starting a business rank?
+      What is the name of the country with the largest positive change in their ease of business start-up rank?
       |blank| What about the largest negative change? |blank|

       - :Myanmar: Is the correct answer!